-- □ Make sure the system meets the minimum hardware requirements for the software.
+- Make sure the system meets the minimum hardware requirements for the software.
 See the software documentation. - □ Make sure the software is properly installed and configured for the system.
-See the software documentation. - □ Use only an authorized copy.
-Unauthorized copies often do not work. - □ Make sure the correct device drivers installed.
+See the software documentation. - Use only an authorized copy.
+Unauthorized copies often do not work. - □ If you are running the software from a diskette, CD-ROM or DVD-ROM, try a different diskette. - □ Make sure the correct device drivers installed.